sofgqv/ProyectoFinalGrafica/README.md

-# Computacación Grafica 2024-2: Proyecto Final
+# Computación Grafica 2024-2: Proyecto Final

 ### Milloshy Crisostomo, Sofía García, Paola Maguiña